How to prepare now for the SEC’s climate disclosure rules

 What’s in the new rules?

-The new rules will likely have two key components for public companies.
+The new rules have two key components for public companies.

-- GHG emissions: The rules may require public companies to disclose information about their direct GHG emissions (scope 1), indirect GHG emissions from purchased electricity and steam (scope 2), and, for many public companies, other indirect GHG emissions (scope 3)—including those within their value chain.
+GHG emissions: The rules require public companies to disclose information about their direct GHG emissions (scope 1) and indirect GHG emissions from purchased electricity and steam (scope 2) if they are material—essentially, whether a reasonable investor would consider the disclosure or omission important when making an investment or voting decision.

-- Climate-related risks: The rules may require public companies to disclose information about their governance and management of climate-related risks and opportunities.
+Climate-related risks: The rules require public companies to disclose information about their governance and management of climate-related risks that have or are reasonably likely to materially affect their operations.
 For example, how would a company protect their buildings from the increased heat and flooding expected because of climate change?
-The rules may also require that companies disclose in financial statements the impact those risks and opportunities could have on their business.
+The rules also require that companies disclose any transition plan they have for managing material climate-related risks, focusing on strategies to reduce these risks.

 How can companies prepare?

 The new rules will significantly change the way many companies currently manage and report climate-related information.
-Here are five steps companies can take now, so they can hit the ground running when the rules are finalized and eventually go into effect.
+Here are five steps companies can take now.

 1. Identify key leaders